sapirgerstman/sapirgerstman/README.md

 - 🎓 Software Engineering student (3rd year) at Braude College
 - 📚 Experienced in Java, C, Python, HTML, CSS and JavaScript
 - 🚀 Always looking for new challenges and growth opportunities
-- 💻 Passionate about software engineering, clean code, and learning new technologies

 ---